-MEET AMY BARRETT, PATIENT LIAISON
+MEET AMY BARRETT, RESEARCH COORDINATOR

-PATIENT LIAISON FOR KEVIN PAUZA, M.D.
+RESEARCH COORDINATOR FOR KEVIN PAUZA, M.D.

 Born in Mckeesport, Pennsylvania in 1974, Amy Barrett spent her first 3 years of life living above a funeral home while her father completed his training as a funeral director and her mother finished Nursing School.
 After this, she and her family moved to Meadville, Pennsylvania, where her parents purchased their first funeral home and she spent the rest of her childhood and adolescence, graduating from Meadville Area Senior High in 1992.